csev/dj4e/assn/dj4e_hello.md

     cd ~/dj4e-samples
     git pull

-Be very careful pulling code from `dj4e-samples` - it often has much more code than your program needs - so know what you are looking at before you copy code into your application.
+In general, be careful copying code from `dj4e-samples` - it often has much more code than your program needs - so know what you are looking at before you copy code into your application.